Auto-Rig

 The reference bones are the guides used to align the final rig bones position and rotations.
 Whether your character is not supported by the Smart function (not a biped) or if you simply need to edit the reference bones position, here is how to:

 Adjust the bones positions so that they fit the character proportions.
-You can follow the guidelines below for a biped rig, and see here for a multi-ped rig.

 The foot_heel and foot_bank bones (the three little bones under the foot) should match the heel back position and the foot width.
 The foot_heel_ref bone direction is used to align the feet rotation on the final rig, make sure to set it properly.